 Conclusion

-When a new *nix user comes to *nix environment, he/she may find it difficult to adapt to this environment.
-Users may feel crazy to see so many terminal commands, but there are abundant of tutorials available online for him/her.
+When a new *nix user comes to the *nix environment, he/she may find it difficult to adapt to this environment.
+Users may feel crazy to see so many terminal commands, but there are abundant tutorials available online for him/her.

 In this tutorial, I have tried to include a list of some of the most commonly used commands that users can quickly find and use in their day-to-day computing.

-Hopefully, the new users can benefit from this article.
+Hopefully, new users can benefit from this article.
 The list may not be perfect, but it will be updated regularly.

 Photo Credit: Photo 1 from Osama Khalid